faustroland/SwiftPrinter/README.md

 Save and reload/reset the room.
 It seats you properly.

-Note: Once you import all colors it switch you to importing data.
+Note: Once you import all colors it switches you to importing data.
 Once the print finishes, the seat will switch back to color importing.

 If you want to go back down to color import manually.
 Send Test Event with parameter "down" (or if zou want to go up to tables, send parameter "up")